EBZebra/docs/edge/source/api/keycapture.md

 ### captureTrigger()
 Captures the event whenever a device hardware trigger is pressed or released.
 If the callback is not set then the capture setting for the trigger will be cleared.
 The trigger presses cannot be absorbed.
 All trigger presses will propagate to the Enterprise Browser.
+Note: On Android, PTT keys are capturable using captureTrigger method only.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>